Jerry-licious/meme-the-spire/README.md

 **relicModifications**: The relic modifications defined in this collection.
 Can be left undefined.

-**startOfCombatDialogues**: The dialogues that monster can say at the start of a combat.
+**startOfCombatDialogues**: The dialogues that monster can say at the start of a combat (after the player draws their cards).
+See [dialogues](#dialogues).
+Can be left undefined.

+**startOfTurnDialogues**: The dialogues that the monster can say at the start of your turns (after the player draws their cards and go through their powers). *They do not trigger at the start of the first turn, for that purpose, use **startOfCombatDialogues** instead.* See [dialogues](#dialogues).
 Can be left undefined.

 ### Card Modifications (`cardModifications`)